How to spend 48 hours in Newcastle, Australia

 Mid-day

-If you’re in the mood to stretch your legs and take in more of the waterside, I’d definitely recommend taking a bike ride along the waterfront and, if you fancy, around town too.
-We jumped aboard SwipeNRide Bikes, operated by BYKKO, on the waterfront side of Newcastle’s Crowne Plaza Hotel.
-We took a fantastic mid-morning ride along the water, stopping along the way, then heading up to Fort Scratchley.
+If you’re in the mood to stretch your legs and take in more of the waterside, I’d definitely recommend taking a bike ride along the waterfront and, if you fancy it, around town too.
+I jumped aboard SwipeNRide Bikes, operated by BYKKO, on the waterfront side of Newcastle’s Crowne Plaza Hotel.
+I took a fantastic mid-morning ride along the water, stopping along the way, then heading up to Fort Scratchley.
 It was a really nice way to see things from a different angle and was actually really fun!

 Evening